the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Once this command has completed, some extra resource groups will have been created which is normal behaviour.
 You can inspect them in the [Azure Portal](https://portal.azure.com/).
-The `testhub` group will contain the Kubernetes service, whereas a new resource group called `MC_testhub_hubcluster_westeurope` containing the cluster resources (virtual machines, etc.) will have appeared.
+The `testhub` group will contain the Kubernetes service, whereas a new resource group called `MC_testhub_hubcluster_centralus` containing the cluster resources (virtual machines, etc.) will have appeared.
 There will also be a `NetworkWatcherRG` group which will be empty.
 This group is created under the assumption that the Kubernetes service will be extended in the future, which unlikely to be the case when deploying BinderHub.
 This group can be deleted.